codingepaduli/codingepaduli/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make this community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork it (<`https://github.com/codingepaduli/codingepaduli/fork`>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)